 At 31 December 2022, as indicated by the significant improvement in the financial performance of Xinyuan, originally a CGU under the reporting segment of manufacturing and trading of polyester staple fibres as compared to the corresponding year of 2021 which is mainly attributed to the discontinued operation of its manufacturing and trading of polyester staple fibres and restructuring of operation since 1 October 2022 to reallocate Xianyuan's remaining assets (including property, plant and equipment and right-of-use assets) to support the operations of Jiangxi Jinyuan under the reportable segment of manufacturing and trading of yarns.
 Management considered there were reversal of impairment indicators and performed a re-assessment of the impairment previously made against the remaining property, plant and equipment and right-of-use assets originally belonged to the staple fibres CGU where the assets reallocated to belong to operations of Jiangxi Jinyuan CGU as at 31 December 2022 to reflect the economic conditions at the reporting date.
-In making the assessment, internal and external sources of information are considered.
-These included management's production and sales strategies, the impact of COVID-19 and its recovery and the upward trend in price of yarns of the operations of Jiangxi Jinyuan.
+As a result, a reversal of impairment losses on property, plant and equipment and right-of-use assets (Note 21) amounting to RMB18,825,000 and RMB nil respectively were recognised during the year ended 31 December 2022.